-10.8 IEEE library pitfalls
+10.9 IEEE library pitfalls

-When you use options --ieee=synopsys, the ieee library contains non standard packages such as std\logic\arith.
+When you use options --ieee=synopsys, the ieee library contains non standard packages such as std_logic_arith.
 These packages are not standard because there are not described by an IEEE standard, even if they have been put in the IEEE library.
 Furthermore, they are not really de-facto standard, because there are slight differences between the packages of Mentor and those of Synopsys.
 Furthermore, since they are not well thought out, their use has pitfalls.
 For example, this description has an error during compilation:

 '''

 library ieee;

+use ieee.std_logic_1164.all;

+-- A counter from 0 to 10.

+entity counter is

+port (val : out std_logic_vector (3 downto 0);

+ck : std_logic;

+rst : std_logic);

+end counter;

+library ieee;

 use ieee.std_logic_unsigned.all;

 architecture bad of counter

-is

 signal v : std_logic_vector (3 downto 0);

 begin

 process (ck, rst)

 begin

 if rst = '1' then

 v <= x"0";

 elsif rising_edge (ck) then

 if v = "1010" then -- Error

 v <= x"0";

 else

-v <= v + 1;
+v \ll v \ll 1;

 end if;

 end if;

 end process;

 val <= v;

 end bad;

 '''